wtcross/aws-overseer/README.md

 Instances are only stopped or started if a `start_stop_schedule` has been configured on the `overseer` host using this role.

+> Tip: Create an IAM user just for `overseer` so that you can use [CloudTrail](http://aws.amazon.com/cloudtrail/) to view all start-stop history

 Example Playbook
 ----------------